streamwall/streamwall/README.md

 > - **Default username:** `admin`
 > - **Default password:** `password`

 1. Start the app by running the installed executable.
-When your browser opens, log into the control panel.
+When your browser opens, log into the control panel
 1. Use the browser window to load or control streams.
-1. If you enter the same stream code in multiple cells, it will merge them together for a larger stream.
+1. If you enter the same stream code in multiple cells, it will merge them together for a larger stream

 ## Configuration

 Streamwall has a number of configuration options.
-See `example.config.toml` for an example.
+See `example.config.toml` for an example

 ### Configuration file